mdcf/devicemodel/mdcf-dm-doc/src/main/resources/source/language/feature.rst

 types such as a sequence or a set as described in the :ref:`sec-type-initialization` Section.
 Moreover, an attribute declaration can be accompanied with an initial attribute value.

+Attributes are inherited from super-types to their sub-types.
+A sub-type can :ref:`refine <sec-type-refinement>` the attribute type inherited from its super-type.
+However, no two or more attributes with the same name whose declaring features are different can be inherited (attribute refinements are considered as declarations).

 Annotation